akshay212-gif/expense-tracker-android/README.md

 ## 📖 Description
 This is a native Android application that helps users manage daily expenses and income.
-It provides real-time calculation of total spending, income, and remaining budget.
+It provides real-timhttps://github.com/akshay212-gif/expense-tracker-android/blob/main/TrackerappUI1.jpege calculation of total spending, income, and remaining budget.

 ## 🚀 How to Run
 - Clone the repo